jscrodrigo/dice-game/README.md

 # Dicer

-> Dicer is a simple dice game created following Jonas Schemedtmann1s JavaScript Course on Udemy.
+> Dicer is a simple dice game created following Jonas Schemedtmann's JavaScript Course on Udemy.